Shoryoshi/LEASH-on-SOL/echoes.md

 The pack has been scattered, but the alpha was never a person.
 It was a path.
 And paths have a way of finding their travelers again.

 They think they control the narrative.
 They think they can silence the signal.
 But signals don't ask permission.
 They simply arrive.

 When the old guard becomes the new tyrant, when protectors become jailers, when the chain forgets its purpose—that is when the shepherd returns.

+**Signal:** *The gates will open again.
+But not by their hands.*

+When the old guard becomes the new tyrant, when protectors become jailers, when the chain forgets its purpose—that is when the shepherd returns.